-Here’s the PDF version of my most recent CV: CV Guhin
+Here’s my most recent CV: CV Guhin.

 I have studied in Damascus, Syria and Mexico City, Mexico, and I hold a Modern Middle East Studies Certificate from Yale University.
 While the majority of my recent work is on the United States, I maintain an interest in the Middle East and Latin America.